fernandococco/brazil_netflix/README.md

 Each of these columns plays a crucial role in characterizing and analyzing the content available on Netflix.
 For the analysis of Brazilian content, focusing on the "Country" column with values related to Brazil and the "Type" column to distinguish between movies and TV shows is particularly relevant.
 Additionally, the "Listed_In," "Rating," and "Release_Year" columns provide valuable context for understanding content genres, audience suitability, and temporal trends.

+## Research Questions (RQ)

-The research questions (RQ) emerged through the dataset is as follows:
+The research questions (RQ) that emerged through the dataset are as follows:

 1. What type of content has Brazil produced the most or been involved in producing for Netflix?